mysensors/NodeManager/README.md

     int getValueType();
     // [11] for float values, set the float precision (default: 2) void  setFloatPrecision(int value);
-    // optionally sleep interval in milliseconds before sending each message to the radio network (default: 0) void setSleepBetweenSend(int value);
-    // set the interrupt pin the sensor is attached to so its loop() will be executed only upon that interrupt (default: -1) void setInterruptPin(int value);
-    int getInterruptPin();
     #if POWER_MANAGER == 1
       // to save battery the sensor can be optionally connected to two pins which will act as vcc and ground and activated on demand void setPowerPins(int ground_pin, int vcc_pin, int wait_time = 50);